nwithan8/tauticord/README.md

 	python3 Tauticord.py

 # To come
 This bot is still a work in progress.
 If you have any ideas for improving or adding to Tauticord, please do a pull request.
-Make sure to also join my Discord server (https://discord.gg/47KN8bg) for questions or ideas about Tauticord.
+Make sure to also join my Discord server for questions or ideas about Tauticord.

+<iframe src="https://discordapp.com/widget?id=472537215457689601&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>